Invoice Matching

 What Role OCR Plays in Invoice Matching?

-Artsyl docAlpha intelligent automation platform that includes OCR technology can read printed and scanned documents and extract information such as the supplier name, invoice number, and line item details, making it easier to reconcile invoices with purchase orders and goods receipts.
-By eliminating manual data entry and reducing the potential for human error, OCR technology can help to improve the accuracy and efficiency of the accounts payable process, resulting in cost savings and better supplier relationships.
+Artsyl docAlpha intelligent automation platform includes OCR technology that can read printed and scanned documents and extract invoice details, making it easier to reconcile invoices with purchase orders and goods receipts.
+Used as part of a governed workflow, OCR reduces manual entry while supporting faster, more consistent AP controls.

 Benefits of Automated Invoice Matching